 Nidhi Puri didn’t set out to work in design or apparel.
 But after a transformative summer spent working at a garment factory, she went on to attend fashion school and work for major brands like Liz Claiborne, Tommy Hilfiger, J. Macy's, Crew, Gap Inc, Macy's, and PVH ( Calvin Klein, Tommy Hilfiger & Heritage Brands).
 She is currently the Senior Director of Technical Design for Dress shirts and sportswear PVH Heritage Brands.
 Nidhi has experience on a national and global scale with teams developing physical and digital apparel (3D).
 She has experience in product categories across the board, from men's and women’s apparel to boy’s, swim, and intimates.
 Here she shares her insider insights, including how employees can stand out from the crowd in a big corporation and why you should treat every meeting like it’s your last.

 Van Heusen shirts

 IFD: Can you tell us about your career path in the world of apparel?

 I loved learning about pattern making, creating embroidery artwork, putting together a collection for the buyer, and the little details that can make a garment so much more functional and desirable.
-Working on the floor gave me an opportunity to learn about different fabric construction, in-depth sewing of pattern pieces, an understanding of supply chain, and taught me tips and tricks to engineer a garment most efficiently.
+Working on the floor allowed me to learn about different fabric construction, in-depth sewing of pattern pieces, and understanding of the supply chain, and taught me tips and tricks to engineer a garment most efficiently.

 I decided to move to New York to pursue FIT, however, I had to find a full-time job to support my living expenses and school fees.
 My first job was with an import house called Viva Sportswear, it was a great stepping stone to known apparel brands.